rkiel/keeping-promises/NOTES.md

 }
 ```

-We moved the success logic to the `writeFileCallback` but what about the failure logic?
-If `writeFile` fails for any reason, won't it get caught by our try/catch?
-No, it will not.
-The try/catch only handles errors when the execution thread runs through `justDoIt`.
-The actual writing to the file system, as we have seen, happens asynchronously after `justDoIt` completes.

-One of the benefits that promises gives to asynchronous programming is the return of exception handling in the style and spirit of the familiar try/catch.
-And since the method signature is the same, our `handleError` function can be used by both the try/catch and the promise `catch`.
+- We moved the success logic to the `writeFileCallback`
+- what about the failure logic?
+- Promises gives us `catch`

 ```JavaScript
 function justDoIt(processData) {